Increased capacity of flexible hydro power is happening.

 Hydro power is economically attractive, provides security of supply and has low levels of CO2 emissions.
 Flexible hydro power is key in an energy system with more and more wind and solar power.
 Vattenfall has century-long roots in hydro power and continues to hold a leading position in Sweden's hydro power development.
-We are committed to hydro power and we are open to growth options in Europe.
+We are committed to hydro power and open to growth options in Europe.

 Our hydro power operations